LuisAguirre25/Hello-World/README.md

 ### Description

-Practice using GitHub by creating a sample repository.
+Practice using GitHub by creating a sample _Hello World_ repository.
 Make sure you add a description to help others understand your project.

 ### **How to Run Program**

-Explain here how you would run the program and what files need to be available.
+Explain how you would run the program and what files need to be available for the program to run.
 ```text
 Hello_World/
 └──